ONSdigital/dp-renderer/PATTERNS.md

 ## InputDate

-To instatiate the [Dates](https://ons-design-system.netlify.app/patterns/dates/) UI pattern in your service:
+To instantiate the [Dates](https://service-manual.ons.gov.uk/design-system/patterns/dates) UI pattern in your service:

 - In the `mapper.go` file in your service, populate the relevant fields: